-Ghost stories describing a Lady in White emerge from cultures all over the world.
-From Thailand to South America, Australia to Russia, a lone woman’s spirit wearing a white flowing dress has been described, and re-described, over, and over again.
-According to Wikipedia contributors, what is consistent in most of these tales “is the theme of losing or being betrayed by a husband, boyfriend, or fiancé.”
-This classic White Lady phenomenon is also said to only occur in rural or secluded spots, as well.
+Ghost stories describing a Lady in White can be found all over the world.
+From Thailand to South America, and Australia to Russia, a lone woman’s spirit wearing a white flowing dress has been told.
+According to Wikipedia contributors, what is consistent about most of these tales “is the theme of losing or being betrayed by a husband, boyfriend, or fiancé.”
+This classic White Lady phenomenon is said to only occur in rural or secluded areas.

-These specific qualities are what apparently differentiate “White Lady” tales from the countless other stories told of female-apparitions who are dressed in white gowns.
-In fact, these rigid requirements effectively disqualify many women-in-white-apparitions found on Vancouver Island.
-Victoria, for example, reports several non-rural spirits wearing white dresses.
+These specific qualities are what is said to differentiate “White Lady” tales from the countless other stories told of female-apparitions dressed in white gowns.
+These rigid requirements effectively disqualify many women-in-white apparitions found on Vancouver Island.
+Victoria, for example, reports several non-rural spirits in white dresses.
 The rest of Vancouver Island can add a few more women who don’t quite meet the criteria, as well — including one lonely maid who even appears without her head!

 …a tale, of course, for another day…

-Strictly speaking, however, according to the rigid rules of qualification set out by these same sage-like-non-attribution-quoting Wikipedia contributors, Vancouver Island only has two White Ladies.
-Interestingly, both of these stories hail from the Greater Victoria area.
+Strictly speaking, according to the rules of qualification Vancouver Island only has two White Ladies.
+Interestingly, both of them hail from the Greater Victoria area.

 The first White Lady would be the April Ghost, believed by many to be the spirit of Doris Gravlin.
-This story has been covered extensively in other places, and will be included in my book Spirits of Vancouver Island, but it basically goes like this: Gravlin’s body was discovered strangled and beaten near the ninth hole of Oak Bay’s super-elite golf course; her estranged husband’s apparent-suicide remains were found shortly thereafter.
-Ever since, a woman in white has been seen in the vicinity, often looking out at the water where her husband’s body had once been recovered.
+This story has been covered extensively in other places, and will be included in my book The Haunting of Vancouver Island, but it basically goes like this: Gravlin’s body was discovered strangled and beaten near the ninth hole of Oak Bay’s elite golf course; her estranged husband’s remains from an apparent-suicide were found shortly thereafter.
+Ever since, a woman in white has been seen in the vicinity, often looking out at the water where her husband’s body had once been found.
 At night, she is reported to be barefoot and wears a white dress, often described as wedding-like.
-Huge volumes of people have claimed to see her spirit, which is often now dubbed “the April Ghost”.
+Many people have claimed to see her spirit, which is now often dubbed “the April Ghost.”
 Sometimes, whole groups of people have seen her at the same time.

 Either way, the White Lady of Thetis Cove was often seen over the next several years.
 This eventually resulted in the people of View Royal naming the place “White Lady Beach.”
 She has been seen less often in modern times, and the name has changed again, but she’s still believed by many to haunt the beach.